ChenXiao61/Img_augmentor/README.md

 augmented_images, labels = p.sample(100)
 ```

 The `DataPipeline` returns images directly (`augmented_images` above), and does not save them to disk, nor does it read data from the disk.
-Images are passed directory to `DataPipeline` during initialisation.
+Images are passed directly to `DataPipeline` during initialisation.

 For details of the `images` data structure and how to create it, see the [`Multiple-Mask-Augmentation.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Multiple-Mask-Augmentation.ipynb) Jupyter notebook.